 Lucky Star: There are quite a few fans who choose to believe that Ayano isn't dating Misao's unseen older brother, but rather, this is a euphemism to cover up her relationship with Misao herself.

 There's the popular pairing of Ruri/Akito in Martian Successor Nadesico.
 This is also kind of aided by the fact that their seiyuu, Omi Minami and Yuji Ueda, are married in real life.

-The amount of Domon/Allenby shipping in G Gundam is rather amazing considering that this show came before the series that allegedly attracted all the stereotypical shippers to the franchise.
+The amount of Domon/Allenby shipping in Mobile Fighter G Gundam is rather amazing considering that this show came before the series that allegedly attracted all the stereotypical shippers to the franchise.
 Proof that Love Triangles can survive and thrive even in a fairly straightforward shounen kung-fu-with-giant-robots show.
 The fact that Allenby herself is a Shipper on Deck for Domon/Rain, and the one who convinces Domon to tell Rain how he feels, doesn't seem to have gotten in the way.

 The manga adaptation played up Allenby and Domon's teasing; the artist made it clear in an interview that he preferred Allenby to Rain.

 A lot of Gundam SEED and Gundam SEED Destiny fans still scoff at the official pairings and think Kira/Flay, Athrun/Cagalli and Shinn/Stellar are a lot better.
 The fact that Athrun/Cagalli were broken up in canon seemingly because of a real-life feud between the head writer and Cagalli's seiyuu has, if anything, made fans ship it even harder out of defiance.